 - Develop the skills to operate the high-fidelity mannequins and procedural task-trainers.

-- Serve as a confederate in mannequin scenarios
+- Serve as a learning ally in mannequin scenarios

 - Apply validated debriefing methods for assessment of learners.